next-exp/sw-docs/docs/source/buffy.rst

 Synchronisation and trigger separation
 :::::::::::::::::::::::::::::::::::::::

-Since the ``sensor_width`` is different for each sensor, it is necessary to align and synchronises the clocks between SiPMs and PMTs.
-Waveforms are sliced then according to binning (``pmt_width`` and ``sipm_width``), trigger time and configured pre-trigger (``pre_trigger``).
-In addition, it pads with zeros where it is necessary: arrays with zeros where there is no recorder pes in nexus (in the other sensors).
-Arrays with zeros where no signal and nexus recorded pes otherwise.
+Since the sensor width is different for PMTs and SiPMs, it is necessary to align and synchronise the clocks between their waveforms.
+Waveforms are then sliced then according to binning (``pmt_width`` and ``sipm_width``), trigger time and configured pre-trigger (``pre_trigger``).
 If more than one trigger is found separated from each other by more than a buffer width, the nexus event can be split into multiple data-like triggers.